Don’t just do as the Romans do.

 Sometimes you might feel tempted to hang out in the tourist-friendly spots and revert to speaking your native language.

 But if you’ve got a dream holiday planned for Italy, you’ll get the most out of your trip by learning how to see, explore and speak like the locals do.

 From ordering regional cuisine to bargaining at the market to simply giving an appropriate “hello,” memorizing the phrases that Italian natives use will help transform your trip from a tourist vacation to a real travel experience.

-Below, we’ve collected dozens of useful Italian phrases for a variety of situations you’ll encounter during your stay in Italy, including some local lingo that you wouldn’t find in a textbook.
+Below, I’ve collected dozens of useful Italian phrases for a variety of situations you’ll encounter during your stay in Italy, including some local lingo that you wouldn’t find in a textbook.

 Just start with the following phrases and in no time you’ll be navigating the city, ordering the best wine and enjoying your trip to the fullest!

 Why Learn These Italian Phrases Before Going to Italy?

 Learning some Italian before your plane lands will help you get the most out of your visit, for several reasons:

 The Italians you encounter won’t necessarily speak English.